A1.1: Greetings and Farewells

 Pozdrowienia i pożegnania

-This A1 lesson covers basic Polish greetings and farewells like "Cześć" (Hi), "Dzień dobry" (Good morning), and "Do widzenia" (Goodbye).
-You'll learn practical expressions for starting and ending conversations politely.
+This lesson covers basic Polish greetings and farewells, including expressions like "Cześć" (Hi), "Dzień dobry" (Good morning), and "Do widzenia" (Goodbye).
+You'll practice common polite phrases to start and end conversations smoothly.

 Exercises